AnoohyaAlluri/seo-aeo-geo-local-growth-framework/README.md

 * Stronger local search organization
 * Better AI-answer readability
 * More consistent city-page creation
-* Clearer owner-intent content paths
+* Clearer intent-based content paths
 * Improved internal linking discipline
 * Better conversion alignment across service pages
 * More scalable content operations
+* Cleaner documentation for marketing and growth workflows

 The main value is not only writing pages.
 The value is building a repeatable framework for search visibility, AI-readiness, and lead-generation content architecture.